nasa/Common-Metadata-Repository/schemas/resources/schemas/grid/v0.0.1/search.md

 ##### UMM JSON

-The UMM JSON response contains meta-metadata of the Grid, the UMM fields and the associations field if applicable.
+The UMM JSON response contains meta-metadata of the Grid, the UMM fields and the associations field if applicable.[To search over specific versions of UMM](#umm-json).

 __Example__

 ```
-    curl -H "Cmr-Pretty: true" "%CMR-ENDPOINT%/grids.umm_json?name=Grid-v1"
+    curl -H "Cmr-Pretty: true" "%CMR-ENDPOINT%/grids.umm_json?name=Grid-name-v1"
 ```

 __Sample response__